 CEO Holiday Travel

-The staff member shall be entitled to two business class tickets every 12 months, whose cost shall not be in excess of that to any destination in Europe/Asia.
+The CEO shall be entitled to two business class tickets every 12 months, whose cost shall not be in excess of that to any destination in Europe/Asia.

-The staff member shall be paid a per diem allowance appropriate for the chosen destination for up to seven (7) days or the actual number of days if lower than seven days.
+The CEO shall be paid a per diem allowance appropriate for the chosen destination for up to seven (7) days or the actual number of days if lower than seven days.

-The staff member may, in exceptional cases and with the approval of the Board, encash the holiday travel benefit if they cannot travel for any reason.
+The CEO may, in exceptional cases and with the approval of the Board, encash the holiday travel benefit if they cannot travel for any reason.

 For encashment, the air ticket value shall be based on the Harare to London route.